How A GPS Tracker Communicates

 Much like the information received from the satellite, the cellular data contains location, speed, direction, and time.
 This data is transmitted to BrickHouse's GPS portal, which interprets it and displays it as a map view of plotted points.
 The platform is also able to generate text or email alerts in the event that a preset speed has been exceeded, a geographic region has been entered or exited, motion has been detected, or a panic alert has been generated.

-By working in tandem with the GPS satellite network and the cellular network, GPS trackers are marvels of technology, without being overburdened by an excess of data.
+By working in tandem with the GPS satellite network and the cellular network, Best GPS trackers are marvels of technology, without being overburdened by an excess of data.
 By keeping cellular communications minimal, GPS trackers have low data costs; and by relying on the platform to visually interpret the information, it gives the user countless opportunities for customization.